 If you drive a car for your 1099 contractor work, you can claim a big tax write off on associated expenses.
 There are two ways: keeping track of car expense, or tracking mileage.

 The mileage method was introduced by the IRS to simplify the process of trying to keep track of all of your gas / car maintenance / receipts year-round.
 But does claiming mileage actually save you more money on taxes?

 At the end of the year, sum up all of your car expenses such as gas, insurance, repairs,️ oil, registration etc, and write off the approximate proportion of the time you drove your car for work.

-Throughout the year, record miles driven for work with a logbook or app.
+Throughout the year, record miles driven for work with a logbook, app or mileage keeper.
 At tax time: claim 54.5 ¢ (the exact amount changes every year) in tax write offs for every mile you’ve recorded.

 There’s no one right answer for everyone, but there's a right answer for you!
 Let’s start by outlining two examples with different of driving behavior and some assumptions about the kind of car you drive and gas prices.